WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 # Contributors:
 William Flinchbaugh (“Project lead”, wrote every bit of the code, I’m the one that wrote these docs, TAMS student),

-Shane Forry (Worked on poster, logistiWorkedcs, ideas, REU student),
+Shane Forry (Worked on poster, logistics, ideas, REU student),

 Anshuman Singhal (Worked on paper a bit, did some research, TAMS student),